Adityacheeze/devTinder-backend/ReadMe.md

   - Store encrypted passwords in database
   - Creted Post login API
   - comapared password with hash in DB using bcrypt.compare()

+# Node 10
+  - Add cookie-parser library
+  - Create Get /profile API
+  - Send dummy cookie and check it
+  - Add jsonwebtoken library
+  - In /login API after validation create a jwt token and store it in the cookies
+  - read the cookie in /profile API and find out who is logged in.
+  - send data of logged in user